vegeta897/make-your-mark/README.md

   - Attacks are based on what is equipped
     - Different equip slots, like cutting tool, stabbing tool, bashing tool, writing tool, etc
   - Monsters to attack?
-- All items are hidden in containers (chests, bags, presents, buried)
+- Most items are hidden in containers (chests, bags, presents, buried)
   - Player attacks/uses containers to lower their health until opened
-    - Damage to container is based on item used to attack and container type/material
+    - Damage to container is based on item used to attack type and container type
+      - Best attack for container type is chosen from items in toolbelt
+      - Attacks have a cooldown, per attack and per item
+      - Number keys to manually select an attack
+      - Tilde to revert to auto-choose
+      - Can disable specific abilities to not be auto-chosen
     - Attacked containers are busted open and have the broken sprite
     - Player can gain specific container opening skills to open them cleanly
       - Chance of success is based on amount of power saved up in that skill